pimatic/decl-api/README.md

 ## Implementation

-Your Controller must implement the functions:
+Your Controller must implement the declared functions:

 ```coffee
 TodoApp = {